Information system: Types

 The first four components (hardware, software, database, and network) make up what is known as the information technology platform.

 Information technology workers could then use these components to create information systems that watch over safety measures, risk and the management of data.
 These actions are known as information technology services.

 Certain information systems support parts of organizations, others support entire organizations, and still others, support groups of organizations.
 Each department or functional area within an organization has its own collection of application programs or information systems.
-These functional area information systems (FAIS) are supporting pillars for more general IS namely, business intelligence systems and dashboards.
-As the name suggests, each FAIS supports a particular function within the organization, e.g.: accounting IS, finance IS, production-operation management (POM) IS, marketing IS, and human resources IS.
+These functional area information systems (FAIS) support specific functional areas and act as foundations for higher-level systems such as business intelligence systems and dashboards.As the name suggests, each FAIS supports a particular function within the organization, e.g.: accounting IS, finance IS, production-operation management (POM) IS, marketing IS, and human resources IS.
 In finance and accounting, managers use IT systems to forecast revenues and business activity, to determine the best sources and uses of funds, and to perform audits to ensure that the organization is fundamentally sound and that all financial reports and documents are accurate.

 Other types of organizational information systems are FAIS, transaction processing systems, enterprise resource planning, office automation system, management information system, decision support system, expert system, executive dashboard, supply chain management system, and electronic commerce system.
 Dashboards are a special form of IS that support all managers of the organization.
 They provide rapid access to timely information and direct access to structured information in the form of reports.
 Expert systems attempt to duplicate the work of human experts by applying reasoning capabilities, knowledge, and expertise within a specific domain.